 Long term and in line with the Low Emission Strategy, the renewal of the national fleet will see older vehicles replaced with newer vehicles meeting euro 6 standard as a minimum and a reduction in emissions as a consequence.
 The renewal of the national fleet will also see a higher proportion of ultra-low emission vehicles and in particular, electric vehicles with zero emissions.
 Presently the government target is that all cars and vans sold in the UK should be zero emission by 2030 with the exceptions of hybrids which will be allowed to be sold up to 2035.
-To deliver this locally it is necessary to ensure information is available to residents to ensure that
+To assist the delivery of this locally it is necessary to ensure information is available to residents so that: